 You can now select what you want to delete.
 If you’re noticing heavy lag, you might want to clear out everything and start from scratch.

-If you recently installed a new version of iOS 16 on your iPhone 14 and you started noticing issues after upgrading, you could try moving your iPhone 14’s software back to the previous version of iOS 16 if the option is available.
+If you recently installed a new version of iOS 16 on your iPhone 14 and you’re noticing issues, you could try moving your iPhone 14’s software back to the previous version of iOS 16 if the option is available.

 If you don’t know how to downgrade an iPhone’s software, have a look at our walkthrough.